 Comprehensive income is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Comprehensive income (loss) and its components for fiscal 2015, 2014 and 2013 are disclosed in the accompanying consolidated statements of comprehensive income (loss).
+Comprehensive income (loss) and its components for fiscal 2016, 2015 and 2014 are disclosed in the accompanying consolidated statements of comprehensive income.

-As of June 30, 2015, 2014 and 2013, accumulated other comprehensive income is comprised of foreign translation adjustments of \$6.5 million, \$9.4 million \$7.3 million, respectively, and net unrealized gains (losses) on available for sale securities of less than (\$0.1) million, \$0.1 million and (\$0.1) million, respectively.
+As of June 30, 2016, 2015 and 2014, accumulated other comprehensive income is comprised of foreign translation adjustments of \$2.7 million, \$6.5 million, \$9.4 million, respectively, and net unrealized gains (losses) on available for sale securities of less than (\$0.1) million, \$(0.1) million and \$0.1 million, respectively.